ibm-messaging/kafka-connect-mq-source/README.md

 You will need to put the public part of the queue manager's certificate in the JSSE truststore used by the Kafka Connect worker that you're using to run the connector.
 If you need to specify extra arguments to the worker's JVM, you can use the EXTRA_ARGS environment variable.

 ### Setting up MQ connectivity using TLS for mutual authentication
 You will need to put the public part of the client's certificate in the queue manager's key repository.
 You will also need to configure the worker's JVM with the location and password for the keystore containing the client's certificate.
+Alternatively, you can configure a separate keystore and truststore for the connector.

 ### Security troubleshooting
 For troubleshooting, or to better understand the handshake performed by the IBM MQ Java client application in combination with your specific JSSE provider, you can enable debugging by setting `javax.net.debug=ssl` in the JVM environment.